-- Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in all units some units - Alternatively, a ramp, elevator or lift allows entry into all some units - Step-free (hobless) shower in some units - Width of doorways allow for wheelchair access in some units - Toilet is accessible in a wheelchair in some units - Other key features in the units or village that cater for people with disability or assist residents to age in place - None
+- Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in all units - Alternatively, a ramp, elevator or lift allows entry into some units - Step-free (hobless) shower in all units some units - Width of doorways allow for wheelchair access in some units - Toilet is accessible in a wheelchair in some units - Other key features in the units or village that cater for people with disability or assist residents to age in place - None

-Note: In some villages, units may have been built at different times/stages.
+Note from the village operator: In some villages, units may have been built at different times/stages.
 Therefore, the applicable standards and building codes may differ between different units.